-Welcome to Andrew DeWoody’s homepage at Purdue University.
-Andrew is a Professor and University Faculty Scholar with appointments in Forestry & Natural Resources (FNR) as well as in Biological Sciences.
-He served a three-year stint as Associate Head of FNR from 2011-2014.
+Welcome to Andrew DeWoody’s homepage at Purdue University!
+Andrew is a Professor and University Faculty Scholar with appointments in Forestry & Natural Resources (FNR) and in Biological Sciences.
+Check out our lab Facebook page, too.

-Evolutionary genetics and genomics; molecular ecology and evolution; natural history; conservation biology; wildlife and fisheries management.
+Conservation genomics; evolutionary biology; molecular ecology; natural history; wildlife and fisheries management.

 Our work has been funded by a variety of state, regional, and federal agencies.
-These include the Indiana Department of Transportation/Joint Transportation Research Program, the Great Lakes Fishery Trust, the National Birds of Prey Trust, the USDA, the USFWS, the Bureau of Land Management, the National Geographic Society, Whale and Dolphin Conservation, the California Division of Fish and Game, and the Texas Parks and Wildlife Department.
-Most of our long-term funding has come from the National Science Foundation but we are currently (2022-2024) funded by the Indiana Dept. of Natural Resources, the Western Association of Fish and Wildlife Agencies, and the U.S. Corps of Engineers.
+These include ExxonMobil, the Indiana Department of Transportation/Joint Transportation Research Program, the Great Lakes Fishery Trust, the National Birds of Prey Trust, the USDA, the USFWS, the USGS, the BLM, the National Geographic Society, Whale and Dolphin Conservation, the California Division of Fish and Game, and the Texas Parks and Wildlife Department.
+Most of our long-term funding (2005-2022) has come from the National Science Foundation but we are currently (2022-2024) funded by the Indiana Dept. of Natural Resources, the Western Association of Fish and Wildlife Agencies, and the U.S. Corps of Engineers.

 - Recipient of 2011-2012 Outstanding Graduate Educator Award in Forestry & Natural Resources